Jelmer-ja/Chatbot/README.md

 # Chatbot

 We used the telegram bot as proposed in the assignment, called "Freek".
-We use the Cornell Movie Database (Cornell Movie Dialog Corpus) as training for our chatterbot chatbot.
+We use the Cornell Movie Database (Cornell Movie Dialog Corpus) as training for our chatterbot chatbot (https://pypi.python.org/pypi/ChatterBot/0.4.3).